Best Dog Sling Carrier: Why Cute Styles Fail in Use

 Should the inside tether clip to a collar or a harness?

-If the sling includes a tether, clip it to a well-fitted body harness rather than a collar.
-That usually gives better control and avoids loading the neck if your dog shifts suddenly.
+If the sling includes a tether, it should connect to a well-fitted body harness rather than a collar.
+This gives better control and avoids loading the neck if the dog shifts suddenly.

 Can you wash a dog sling carrier in the machine?

-Some can be machine washed, especially if the sling has a removable liner or insert, but the care label should decide that.
-Air-drying is often the safer option when you want the sling to keep its shape.
+Some sling carriers can be machine washed, especially if they include a removable liner or insert.
+The care label should decide the method.
+Air-drying is often safer when the goal is to help the sling keep its shape.

-Can you use a dog sling carrier in the car?
+Can a dog sling carrier be used in the car?

 A sling carrier is mainly a hands-free carry format for walking and short transfers.
 It should not be treated as a substitute for a restraint system intended for in-vehicle use.